Donating plasma can cause common but usually minor side effects like dehydration and fatigue. Serious side effects may occur, but these are rare.

 Donating does a lot of good.
 Blood plasma is needed for many modern medical therapies.
 These include treatments for immune system conditions, bleeding, and respiratory disorders, as well as blood transfusions and wound healing.
 Plasma donation is necessary to collect enough plasma for medical treatments.

 Donating plasma is mostly a safe process, but side effects do exist.
 Plasma is a component of your blood.
 To donate plasma, blood is drawn from your body and processed through a machine that separates and collects the plasma.
-The other components of the blood, such as the red blood cells, are returned to your body mixed with saline to replace the withdrawn plasma.
+The other components of the blood, such as the red blood cells, are returned to your body and mixed with saline to replace the withdrawn plasma.

 Plasma contains a lot of water.
 For that reason, some people experience dehydration after donating plasma.
 Dehydration after donating plasma is usually not severe.

 Plasma is rich in nutrients and salts.
 These are important in keeping the body alert and functioning properly.
 Losing some of these substances through plasma donation can lead to an electrolyte imbalance.
 This can result in dizziness, fainting, and lightheadedness.

 Fatigue can occur if the body has low levels of nutrients and salts.
 Fatigue after plasma donation is another common side effect, but it’s usually mild.

 Bruising and discomfort are among the milder and more common side effects of plasma donation.